 You may take the practice examination at any time, any place, using a computer that can connect to the Internet.
 The testing site is compatible with Microsoft Internet Explorer, Mozilla Firefox, Chrome, and Safari web browsers.

-- There are two formats for the examination: 1) a regularly-timed test, and, 2) an extended-time test for qualifying ADA candidates.
+- While there is only one test exam, there are two formats: 1) a regularly-timed test, and, 2) an extended-time test for qualifying ADA candidates.
 You will be able to select either one during the application process.
 The questions on both are identical, so you only need to take one or the other depending on your individual situation.